aayushs-edu/cobellorate/README.md

-# Collaborative Group Project Manager for Students at Bellarmine
+## Collaborative Group Project Manager for Students at Bellarmine
-### Allows students to sync and deposit documents into a shared directory enabling them to enhance logistic efficiency and workplace productivity
+### Allows students to sync and deposit documents into a shared directory, enabling them to enhance logistic efficiency and workplace productivity